google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-window.md

 ## Window to service worker communication

-Most advanced service worker usage involves a lost of messaging between the service worker and the window.
+Most advanced service worker usage involves a lots of messaging between the service worker and the window.
 The `Workbox` class helps with this as well by providing a `messageSW()` method, which will `postMessage()` the instance's registered service worker and await a response.